-- Differently abled: Disability has always been looked down upon by the society and the differently abled persons are not yet being included in the mainstream despite different legislations. - 20.
-The program systems have adequate provisions for consideration of cultural appropriateness of, and equitable access to, program benefits giving special attention to rights and interests of Indigenous Peoples / Tribals and to the needs or concerns of vulnerable groups.
+• Differently abled: Disability has always been looked down upon by the society and the differently abled persons are not yet been included in the mainstream despite different legislations.

+20. The program systems have adequate provisions for consideration of cultural appropriateness of, and equitable access to, program benefits giving special attention to rights and interests of Indigenous Peoples / Tribals and to the needs or concerns of vulnerable groups.
 Inclusion and Equity considerations are quite high on the agenda of both the national and state governments.
 Most state governments have provision for discriminatory targeting to ensure inclusion of persons belonging to the poor and vulnerable groups such as: Scheduled Caste, Scheduled Tribe, Women, Religious Minority, People with Disability, and other Backward Castes.
 In respect of tribals, Indian constitution has provisions under Fifth and Sixth Schedule Areas, providing for safeguarding their culture, lands, and other economic and political interests.
-Fifth Schedule Areas are in 9 states namely Andhra Pradesh, Jharkhand, Gujarat, Himachal Pradesh, Maharashtra, Madhya Pradesh, Chhattisgarh, Odisha, and Rajasthan; and Sixth Schedule are in 4 North Eastern States namely Assam, Meghalaya, Tripura and Mizoram.
-Apart from the consultations, it is mandatory to secure consent in these areas from the tribal institutions.
+Fifth Schedule Areas are in states; and Sixth Schedule are in North Eastern States.

-&lt;sup>80 Sachchar Committee Report
+80 Sachchar Committee Report